Find Deals For Your Stay

 Bungalow Bay Koala Village

 Bungalow Bay Koala Village is the only resort in Australia that can boast its own boutique wildlife park on site.
 In-house guests, day visitors and island residents have the opportunity to learn all about the habitats and unique Aussie animals of Magnetic Island, with 3 daily wildlife presentations held at 10am, 12 noon and 2:30pm.
 Hold a crocodile, koala and snake, then head off on a guided bush walk in the surrounding habitats of the wetlands, pandanus and melaleuca forest.
 Proceeds from koala holding support all of the wildlife care on Magnetic Island, for sick, injured and orphaned native animals.
+You might also want to try their ‘Champagne Breakfast with the Koalas’ which is a delicious way to start your day.

 Magnetic Island has a wealth of interesting dive sites, whether diving from the shore or a boat.
 The waters around Magnetic Island are warm (winter average 23C - summer average 28C) and relatively shallow; perfect for novices and relaxed pleasurable diving.
 Pleasure Divers is the only PADI center on Magnetic Island.
 They offer everything from guided snorkeling and diving the bays, through to becoming a PADI Dive Instructor.
 With local knowledge and experience they can introduce you to diving and snorkeling the beautiful surroundings of Magnetic Island.
 Dive Courses start every Monday, Wednesday and Friday.
 Dive sites include Alma Bay, the Moltke wreck, Florence, Arthur and Geoffrey Bays, that will keep even the most sceptic scuba diver interested for the entire length of stay on Magnetic Island.